learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 Try making a minor change in the app's front end.
 Commit and push the changes, then launch a new build from the Render dashboard.
-Once the deploy is complete, verify that our updated build script has deployed the change.
+Once the deploy is complete, refresh the page and verify that our updated build script has deployed the change.

 ## Conclusion